nuitrcs/regex_workshop/part1.md

 Open the [blank example](http://regexr.com/5rddd).

 1. Write a regular expression to find any substrings consisting of a capital A, followed by any character, followed by a lower case a.
 For example, the regex should match both `Aca` and `Ada`.
+Remember to click on the List option in the bottom pane to see the matches.
 Type the last match in the chat.
 2. Write a regular expression to find any 5 letter sequences starting with A and ending with n.
 3. Write an expression to find actual period marks in the text.
 How many are there?
 Put the answer in the chat.